mattyjacks/YouTuberTools/README.md

 ## SubtitleSunshine

 Uses OpenAI Whisper to generate Subtitles in a format that YouTube's algorithms love.

+## TagTitleDescriptionGenerator

+Generates Tags, Titles, and Descriptions based on the results of SubtitleSunshine.
+Powered by OpenAI API.
+The Minimum-Viable-Product will be prompt generator to feed prompts into generators such as ChatGPT or Claude.
+Later versions will have Google Trends and Competitor Analysis built in, along with SEO tools.

 # Using the Current Tools